 I like the fact that all these oils are organic and most of them are even edible or used in cooking.

 All lipsticks made with natural and organic ingredients I have seen have to contain waxes.
 There are three types of waxes in this non-toxic lipstick.
 These are the safest waxes I have seen in cosmetics.
 All three of them are approved for use in food.

 Copernicia Cerifera (Carnauba) Wax: sustainably harvested from Brazilian palm leaves and used in numerous cosmetic applications.
-Carnauba wax is a food-grade ingredient and listed at 7 CFR Part 205.605(a) as one of two non-synthetic waxes allowed in or on processed products labeled as “organic” or “made with organic.”
+Carnauba wax is a food-grade ingredient and listed at 7 CFR Part 205.605(a) as one of two non-agricultural waxes allowed in or on certified organic food.

 Organic Euphorbia Cerifera (Candelilla) Wax: extracted from Euphorbia Cerifera, a shrub native to Mexico.
 Candelilla wax (E 902) is authorized in the EU as a food additive as a glazing agent (source), so this ingredient does not raise any red flags.

 Botanical Extracts in this non-toxic lipstick by Crunchi

 As you can see, there are lots of beneficial plant extracts in this non-toxic lipstick that have healing, anti-inflammatory, antioxidant, and antimicrobial properties.
 These include: